OsmosysSoftware/dev-standards/process/mockoon-usage.md

 Configure the added route with various parameters such as:

-- **Method:** Select corresponding method from the dropdown such as GET, POST, etc
+- **Method:** Select the corresponding method from the dropdown such as GET, POST, etc.
 - **Path:** Define the route path (e.g., "/users")
 - **Status & Body:** Set the HTTP status code (e.g., "200 - OK").
 Configure the response body (e.g., JSON data).
 You can also introduce response latency for the selected response
 - **Headers:** Add custom headers as and if needed, defining the name and value